Why is Teak Decking so Expensive?

 Teak Decking Systems

-Teakdecking Systems has the correct legal Burmese teak (species: Tectona Grandis).
+Teakdecking Systems has the correct legal teak (species: Tectona Grandis).
 Teak boards have the correct grain orientation.
 The skilled craftsmen and women of the company have a bulletproof method of assembling and installing teak decks.
 Not all boatyards have the skills to properly install a modular teak deck system.
 So Teakdecking Systems has traveling technicians who can guide local marine carpenters through the process of installing a modular teak deck system.
 Or they can join a team to perform the installation.